 Just make sure you are committed to the right things.

-If you would like to discuss how Traction can help you think differently about your content marketing initiatives, drop us a line.
+If you would like to discuss how Traction can help you think differently about your content marketing initiatives, .
 We'd love to chat.